ankitapandit939/APC-INJECTION/README.md

  - Asynchronous operations

-But before we talk about APC there is one more important thing and that is *WINDOWS API*
+But before we talk about APC there is one more important thing and that is **WINDOWS API**

   Now what is WINDOWS API ?

   -In simple words these are the commands through which programs ask windows to run/do things .

+for example

-  for ex - * opening a file
+  * opening a file

   *allocating a memory

-    Now coming back to APC